denoland/docs/runtime/reference/migration_guide.md

 If your project does not contain a `package.json` file, the default behavior will remain unchanged.

-If your project contains a `package.json` file and you do not specify the `nodeModulesDir` option, you must set it to `auto` to keep the existing behavior.
-This is because the previous default was `true`, corresponding to `auto`, while the new default in Deno 2 is `manual`.
+If your project contains a `package.json` file and you do not specify the `nodeModulesDir` option, you must set it to `auto` to keep the default Deno 1.x auto-installing behavior.
+The new default in Deno 2 is `manual`, which expects the user to keep this directory up to date manually.

 See
 [Node modules directory](https://docs.deno.com/runtime/fundamentals/configuration/#node-modules-directory)